enkidevs/curriculum/security/application-security/README.md

       2: Analyze a Java project's dependencies for security vulnerabilities
       3: Analyze a Ruby project's dependencies for security vulnerabilities
       4: Mitigate security vulnerabilities by upgrading vulnerable packages uncovered with an analysis tool
+  security-feed:
+    name: Use community-sourced lists of vulnerability and mitigation techniques to advance your security practice
+    description: This standard deals with building a personal news feed that keeps you current on the fast-moving security field.
+    objectives:
+      0: Identify relevant news sources that discuss vulnerabilities and mitigation strategies in detail
+      1: Identify relevant communities that participate in vulnerability research and mitigation
+      2: Identify relevant events to participate in the application security industry